5 Things to Look for When Hiring Independent Talent

 Referrals can give great insight into a candidate’s work.
 If you’re deciding between a few final candidates, ask for referrals as a way to learn more about each person from an outside perspective.
 Ask the reference about their relationship with the contractor, how long they worked together, and what sort of projects they worked on.

-Similar to a standard reference check, be sure to ask about communication style, main responsibilities, how dependable they were, and what their strong and weak points were.
-Talking to a referral can help you verify skills, learn about potential red flags, and simply discover more about what working with the candidate is like on a daily basis.
+Be sure to ask about communication style, work ethic, and any other relevant factors.
+Speaking with a referral can help you verify skills, identify potential red flags, and gain insight into what it’s like to work with the candidate on a daily basis.

 5. Use an Efficient and Effective Onboarding Process

-Onboarding is of course the last step in bringing a new independent contractor on board, but it is a process that can often make or break the engagement experience for independents.
+While onboarding is the last step in hiring a new independent contractor, it plays a vital role in shaping their engagement experience.
 A simple and efficient onboarding process is not only important to talent, but it can also mean a lot to your company from a compliance perspective.

-An onboarding website that gives talent information about engaging with your company including initial self-assessment surveys, documented roles and responsibilities, background checks, and automated payment options is a great place to start.
-Gathering this information upfront and making it easy for contractors to provide it will help your compliance team establish self-employability so everyone can get to work faster.
+An onboarding website that provides independent talent information about engaging with your company is a great place to start.
+These tools and resources might include initial self-assessment surveys, documented roles and responsibilities, background checks, and automated payment options.
+Collecting this information upfront and simplifying the process for contractors will help your compliance team determine self-employability, enabling everyone to start work more quickly.

 Check out: 7 Ways to Onboard Contractors Easier and Faster